• Skip to primary navigation

 This recipe makes enough for about 6 – 8 servings as personally I like to have enough dessert for the next day (and it’s so good) but you could always halve the quantity.

 Traditionally Danish Apple Cake is served in a crystal bowl but can also be made in individual goblets if you prefer (fab for dinner parties).
-This is a very budget friendly dessert especially at this time of year when apples are in plentiful supply and there are lots of offers out there!

-I don’t think my mum has ever measured anything out for her Danish Apple Cake as most of her recipes are just done from her head and by eye.
-This is therefore my interpretation and after asking my son to compare the 2 versions he said mine was spot on – job done!
+I don’t think my mum has ever measured anything for her Danish Apple Cake as most of her recipes are done from her head and by eye.

 I have now made a Cheat’s Danish Apple Cake (Gammeldags Æblekage) served in individual glasses which you should check out if you’re pushed for time!